-As a PRINCE2® qualified practitioner, she is an experienced project manager having managed a significant number of project across the business.
-These have ranged from waste collection service round planning and route optimisation projects to market analyses for companies seeking to enter the UK market.
+Her project management experience ranges from waste collection service round planning and route optimisation projects to market analyses for companies seeking to enter the UK market.
 She is highly proficient in managing challenging project schedules, liaising with clients, coordinating technical project teams and ensuring high quality project outputs.

-Amy also plays a more technical role on many projects, leading on the majority of Eunomia’s environmental permitting work for both public and private sector clients.
+She leads the Eunomia’s Household Waste Recycling Centre (HWRC) work, most recently reviewing the HWRC network and policies for Scottish Borders Council and Blaenau Gwent County Borough Council.
+Amy also plays a more technical role on many projects, with considerable experience in Eunomia’s environmental permitting work for both public and private sector clients.
 She has extensive knowledge and experience in the consenting process and liaising with regulators.
 She has also developed a number of business case models and implementation plans for waste infrastructure development, undertaking site searches and conducting consenting due diligence.

 Before joining Eunomia in 2012, Amy worked for Waverley Borough Council as a Management Trainee as part of the National Graduate Development Programme, where she managed the roll out of new waste containers as part of the council’s new service.
 She also managed the council’s procurement for its bailiff services, undertook a service efficiency review of the council’s planning department and managed Waverley’s apprenticeship programme.